milvus-io/milvus-docs/site/en/adminGuide/configure-querynode-localdisk.md

 | Alibaba Cloud  |  i3 series   |
 | Tencent Cloud  |  IT5 series  |

 These machine types provide NVMe disk storage.
-You can use the `lst blk` command on the instances of these machine types to check if they have NVMe disk storage.
+You can use the `lsblk` command on the instances of these machine types to check if they have NVMe disk storage.
 If they do, you can proceed to the next step.

 ```bash
 $ lsblk | grep nvme